kgston/stencil.JS/README.md

 Rendering Tricks
 --------------
 Rendering within a Table
 Due to HTML restirctions, certain tags are not allowed to become a child of certain tags.
 This is most obvious with HTML tables.
-When you insert stencil tags within the table, the stencil tags will get pushed out of the table on pageload, so the library is not able to detect the location of the stencils correctly and its template.
+When you insert stencil tags within the table, the stencil tags will get pushed out of the table on page load, so the library is not able to detect the location of the stencils correctly and its template.
 A workaround is to use the `specificChildStencilIDs` to define the wrapper element of the replicating contents, but take note of its own limitations

 Rendering conditionals
 --------------
 There are times where a layout may change depending on certain conditions.
 So it is very useful to have the ability to be able to change the resulting output based on the input dataset.
 Stencil however, does not have this ability to define IF ELSE conditionals for template rendering as it can be rather complex to built in such functionality and would generally increase rendering time across the board as additional checks needs to be built in place.
-However,this functionality may be built in the future as it is possible; if a more elegent solution exists.
+However,this functionality may be built in the future as it is possible; if a more elegant solution exists.

 A current workaround is to generate all possible layouts into your stencil object by making use of nested stencil child objects.
-Do your own checks on the dataset and then modify the dataset structure such that it "activates" the correct child template by inserting relavent data into the correct reference variable.
+Do your own checks on the dataset and then modify the dataset structure such that it "activates" the correct child template by inserting relevant data into the correct reference variable.
 Take advantage of the feature where null/undefined reference child stencil variables in the dataset do not generate the resulting templating at all.

 On the same note, if you would like to generate an instance of the child stencil without any data, use an empty object.